peardeck/code-challenge-teacher-roster/README.md

 # code-challenge-teacher-roster
-A challenge for hopeful full stack devs to take home and test their skills
+A straight forward and generalized code challenge to showcase the skills of candidates applying for the position of Full Stack Engineer

 # Rules
 So you want to be a Pear Deck dev, do you?
 Well you must pass this tech